Spring Vegetables at Morningsun Herb Farm 2018

 Thai Long Green: 70 days.
 From Thailand.
 Long slender 12″ fruit have tender light green skin that does not require peeling.
 White fleshed, absorbs flavor well.

 Udumalapet: 80 days.
 Beautiful and edible striped eggplant from India.
 Heavy yields of pear shaped fruits are light green streaked with purple, ripening to golden yellow with lavenders stripes.
 Best eaten small, when fruits are about 3 inches long.
-NEW FOR 2013!

 Bennings Green Tint: 60 days.
 Light green patty pan, excellent for grilling and sautéing.
 Harvest young.
+An excellent choice for squash blossoms.

 Raven: 48 days.
 Spineless plants with an excellent disease resistance package.
 Fruits are shiny dark green.
 Plants are open and easy to harvest and have resistance to zucchini yellow mosaic virus and cucumber mosaic virus.

 Zephyr: 54 days.
 Straight zucchini.
 Yellow with green tip.
 Harvest young, delicious nutty flavor.
+An excellent choice for squash blossoms.

 Armenian Yard Long: 70 days.
 Light green, long, S shaped fruit, very sweet, crunchy and mild flavored.
+S shaped.
+Often the skin is eaten.

 Lemon: 65 days.
 Small, rounded pale yellow cucumbers.
 Pick when 1 ½ – 2 inches big.
 Specialty market salad item.